leancodepl/corelibrary/docs/domain/03_aggregates.md

 ## [`IAggregateRootWithoutOptimisticConcurrency`](../../src/Domain/LeanCode.DomainModels/Model/IAggregateRoot.cs)

-Id you don't want to use optimistic concurrency for your aggregate, you can use [`IAggregateRootWithoutOptimisticConcurrency`](../../src/Domain/LeanCode.DomainModels/Model/IAggregateRoot.cs) instead.
+If you don't want to use optimistic concurrency for your aggregate, you can use [`IAggregateRootWithoutOptimisticConcurrency`](../../src/Domain/LeanCode.DomainModels/Model/IAggregateRoot.cs) instead.

 Consider aggregate from previous example, but without optimistic concurrency.